Potential17/Potential17/README.md

 - 🔭 I’m currently working on my personal projects based on JavaScript
 - 🌱 I’m currently learning and discussing emerging technologies!
 I'm always interested in learning about new tech.
 - 👯 I’m looking to collaborate on open source projects based on web development.
-- 🤔 I’m looking for help in projects based on ReactJS and TypeScipt.
+- 🤔 I’m looking for help in projects based on ReactJS and TypeScript.
 - 💬 Ask me about Frontend development based projects.
 - 📫 How to reach me: shashwat171@outlook.com
 - 😄 Pronouns: Potential17